cabal-club/cable-core.js/INDEXES.md

     user!<mono-ts>!about!<pubkey>

 ## Tracking a request -> response life cycle
+Some notes now follow on how we could better keep track of whether respones we get back for requests made are sensible or not.
+These notes of this section are more exploratory than explicative.
+Jump to section **Verifying index sufficiency** if this is not your jam.

 Tracking the path of a request and its cousin, the response, is done with request ids (`req_id`).

 A `reqid` always belongs to a request or to the response caused by a request.
-Thus a `reqid` has a source (the message type that "spawns" the request) and an expectation of what to get back (the message type that correctly answers the request e.g. a data response, a hash response, or a channel list response).
-We can also prepare for the circuits behaviour by adding an id field so that we can more efficiently route messages, instead of floodfilling to all connected peers.
+Thus a `reqid` has a source (the message type that "spawns" the request) and an expectation of what to get back (the message type that correctly answers the request e.g. a `data response` for a `request by hash`, a `hash response` for a `channel time range request`, or a `channel list response` for a `channel list request`).
+We can also prepare for the cable specification's _circuits_ behaviour by keeping track of an extra id to more efficiently route messages, instead of floodfilling to all connected peers.

 When we deal with a request, we can associate the generated `reqid` with: